trisacrypto/trisa/docs/content/testnet/rvasps.en.md

         -E
 ```

 This message sends the Alice rVASP a message using the `-e` or `--endpoint` flag, and specifies that the originating account should be "mary@alicevasp.us" using the `-a` or `--account` flag.
 The originating account is used to determine what IVMS101 data to send to the beneficiary.
 The `-d` or `--amount` flag specifies the amount of "AliceCoin" to send.
-Finally, the `-b` or `--beneficiary` flag specifies the crypto wallet address of the beneficiary you'd like to receive.
+Finally, the `-b` or `--beneficiary` flag specifies the crypto wallet address of the beneficiary you intend as the recipient.

 The next two parts are critical.
 The `-E` or `--external-demo` flag tells the rVASP to trigger a request to your service rather than to perform a demo exchange with another rVASP.
 This flag is required!
 Finally, the `-B` or `--beneficiary-vasp` flag specifies where the rVASP will send the request.
 This field should be able to be looked up in the TRISA TestNet directory service; e.g. it should be your common name or the name of your VASP if it is searchable.